-This study proves that an HPLC purification of BCG is entirely feasible.
-But is the purification of BCG worths the efforts and costs involved?
-To answer this question we compare the costs incurred and the benefits gained for $A{\rm T}$ measurements with the CONTROS HydroFIA® TA analyzer.
-Due to the relatively long HPLC run time of 60 min and a flow rate of 31.2 mL min-1, the purification method needs about 1.5 L of ACN per run (including pre- and post-flushes).
-To carry out the long-term and standard addition experiment for this study (around 500 measurements), approximately 144 mg of purified BCG were needed.
-Hence, with a yield of around 50 mg pure BCG per purification run,a minimum of three injections was necessary.
+This study proves that HPLC purification of BCG is entirely feasible.
+But is the purification of BCG worth the effort and costs involved?
+To answer this question we compare the costs incurred and the benefits gained for A{T} measurements with the CONTROS HydroFIA® TA analyzer.
+Due to the relatively long HPLC run time of 60 min and a flow rate of $31.2 \,\mathrm{mL\,min^{-1}}$, the purification method needs about $1.5 \,\mathrm{L}$ of ACN per run (including pre- and post-flushes).
+To carry out the long-term and standard addition experiment for this study (around 500 measurements), approximately 144 mg of purified BCG was needed.
+Hence, with a yield of around 50 mg of pure BCG per purification run, a minimum of three injections was necessary.
 However, for long-term measurement campaigns with the analyzer, the typical volume of BCG solution is 500 mL, which is sufficient for at least 2300 measurements.
 This would need 700 mg of purified BCG, which corresponds to a minimum of 14 purification runs and 21 L of ACN.
-ACN with HPLC grade is a relatively expensive chemical, and it must be appropriately disposed.
+ACN of HPLC grade is a relatively expensive chemical, and it must be appropriately disposed of.
 This causes additional costs.
 Furthermore, the whole purification process takes about a full working day per run.

-Rough calculations on the actual costs per measurement with the CONTROS HydroFIA® TA analyzer revealed that indicator purification would approximately double measurement costs.
+Rough calculations on the actual costs per measurement with the CONTROS HydroFIA[®] TA analyzer revealed that indicator purification would approximately double measurement costs.
 The calculation for measurements with unpurified indicator are based on ready-to-use 500 mL cartridges for both chemicals (HCl and BCG) ordered from Kongsberg Maritime Contros GmbH without any preparation effort for the user.

 To overcome this high increase in measurement costs, there could be the possibility to develop a flash chromatography (FC) purification method for BCG as described for mCP by Patsavas et al. (2013a) to increase the yield of purified dye per run.
 According to the method description in this publication (Patsavas et al., 2013a), the solvent consumption of both methods (FC and HPLC) per purification run is approximately the same.
-Provided the FC method would increase the yield 3.5 times as it was described for mCP, only 4 injections will be necessary to produce enough purified BCG for a long-term deployment with at least 2300 measurements.
-The estimated measurement costs for such a FC method would be approximately a third of these for measurements using BCG purified by HPLC.
-Hence, if BCG purification would be necessary, the FC method

-290 would be the more cost-effective choice.
+Provided the FC method would increase the yield 3.5 times as it was described for mCP, only four injections will be necessary to produce enough purified BCG for a long-term deployment with at least 2300 measurements.
+The estimated measurement costs for such a FC method would be approximately a third of those for measurements using BCG purified by HPLC.
+Hence, if BCG purification would be necessary, the FC method would be the more cost-effective choice.
 However, it has to be taken into account that the calculations for these measurement costs (especially for the FC method) are just theoretically estimated and may differ from reality depending on availability of resources and equipment.
-Furthermore, a FC purification method for BCG is so far not developed and validated, which means additional costs and working time.
+Furthermore, an FC purification method for BCG is so far not developed and validated, which means additional costs and working time.

-Finally, if we compare the purified BCG with "high-purity" BCG like from TCI, the only benefit gained from the purification is a reduced drift per $A{\rm T}$ measurement.
+Finally, if we compare the purified BCG with high-purity BCG like from TCI, the only benefit gained from the purification is a reduced drift per A_T measurement.
 However, as long as the drift pattern is linear, its actual slope is irrelevant as it can be easily corrected by regular reference measurements.
 Furthermore, there is no improvement in the measurement quality (precision and bias) as long as the impurity level is 2 % or below.
-Since the drift behavior cannot fully overcome, it seems not worth the effort to purify BCG for $A{\rm T}$ measurements with the CONTROS HydroFIA® TA analyzer.
+Since the drift behavior cannot be fully overcome, it seems not worth the effort to purify BCG for A_T measurements with the CONTROS HydroFIA[®] TA analyzer.